 Keep the wound dry until the stitches are out at 12 days.

 The hand needs to have full control of the steering wheel and left hand the gear stick.
 You are advised to avoid driving for at least 7 days or until the sutures (stitches) are removed.

 Return to work:

 Everyone has different work environments.
-Returning to work will depend on what has been carried out during the operation and the type of work that you do.
+Returning to heavy manual labour should be prevented for approximately 4 - 6 weeks.
 You will be given advice on your own particular situation.

 General risks (less than 1% each):

 - Neuroma (nerve pain)